 Less susceptible to brown rot than most plums?

-People only seem to grow this variety because it's widely known for being a reliable producer, otherwise they prefer the flavor of other plums.
+People only seem to grow this variety because it is widely known for being a reliable producer, otherwise they prefer the flavor of other plums more.
 It sounds like if you let them hang long enough for them to turn orange-yellow, they're alright.

 Weeping Santa Rosa